 ELIGIBILITY: The Scottish Arts Club Short Story Competition is open to all writers worldwide, published and unpublished, who are over 18 years by 1 September 2019.
 You do not have to be Scottish to enter the competition.

 Simultaneous submission is permitted.
 Should your story win a prize or be published elsewhere, please let us know so that we may remove your entry from the Scottish Arts Club Short Story Awards.
 Stories entered for the competition should not have been previously published in any format, online or print, self-published or paid.

-The Scottish Arts Club Member's Award is open to all current members of the Scottish Arts Club who have been members for at least two years.
+The Scottish Arts Club Member's Award is open to members of the Scottish Arts Club who have been members for at least two years.

 TOPIC: Short stories entered for the competition may be on any topic.
 Stories do not have to be set in Scotland or on Scottish themes.

 FEES: Every story submitted carries an entry fee of £10 payable as a donation to the Scottish Arts Club Charitable Trust via credit/debit card, PayPal or cheque.
 All entrants should carefully follow the guidelines on payment given on the "Enter the competition" page.
 Any questions about payment should be referred to SSASHORTS@LUCIDITY.LTD.UK .

 FORMAT: All stories should be in English, double spaced, 12pt, in Microsoft Word (preferred) or in a PDF format.
 If you experience difficulties in saving as a Word or PDF document please click here to read these guidance notes.

 The title of the story and page number should appear on every page.
 This should be inserted using the header format option.